CiscoDevNet/ucs-powertool-utilities/README.md

 Whether you run the script natively or through Docker, it will produce a file (`log.csv`) listing every component analyzed and the result of the analysis.
 Any item whose `Compatible` column is not marked as `TRUE` must be remediated prior to attempting to migrate to IMM.

 Each hardware component will be identified by its Dn (distinguished name) and serial number.
-Each software components will be identified by the hardware on which it resides.
+Each software component will be identified by the hardware on which it resides.